sorabh86/angular16-practise/README.md

 ## Directives
 Directives are instructions in the DOM.
+We can divide them into `Attribute directives` and `Structural directives`.

+#### Attribute directives
+* Look like a normal HTML Attribute, only affect/change the elements already added in DOM.
+#### Structural directives
+* Look like a normal HTML Attribute but have a leading *.
+They affect a whole area in the DOM(Elements gets added or removed).

 1. Custom: @Directive({selector:"[my-directive]"}) class MyDirective
 2. It is a structural directive(Structure directive start with *star) <div *ngIf="condition" />
 ```html